 What also deserves mention are the ways in which Deady's condemnation of anti-Chinese mobs echoed his denunciation of abolitionists in the 1850s and of Southern secessionists in the 1860s.
 For Deady in the 1880s, the threat of anarchy to the rule of law now stemmed from conflicts between capital and labor.
-In a letter to Nesmith in 1877, he had written that "[t]he 'labor riots' so-called I consider among the most serious portents of the times."29 By the 1880s, labor conflicts, magnified by a series of economic depressions, unleashed workingmen up and down the Pacific Coast to target the Chinese.
-Deady's defense of the Chinese was grounded in law: threats to expel the Chinese from Portland, he wrote, were "not only wrong but unlawful."
-The Chinese "are here under the sanction of a solemn treaty with the United States."30 In this regard Deady's 1886 grand jury instructions were of a piece with his defense of slavery against what he had considered the anarchy of abolitionism and his taking the side of the Union against the sedition of secessionists.
+In a letter to Nesmith in 1877, he had written that "The 'labor riots' so-called I consider among the most serious portents of the times."
+29 By the 1880s. labor conflicts, magnified by a series of economic depressions, unleashed workingmen up and down the Pacific Coast to target the Chinese.
+Deady's defense of the Chinese was grounded in law: threats to expel the Chinese from Portland, he wrote, was "not only wrong but unlawful."
+The Chinese "are here under the sanction of a solemn treaty with the United States."
+In this regard Deady's 1886 grand jury instructions were of a piece with his defense of slavery against what he had considered the anarchy of abolitionism and his taking the side of the Union against the sedition of secessionists.

 Not all of Deady's decisions in cases involving Chinese litigants came down on the side of the Chinese.
 In Chapman v.
 Toy Long (1876), for example, he ruled in favor of white miners who sought to have Chinese miners ejected from claims they had long worked.
 The white complainants, in effect, sought to steal the claims from the Chinese, citing the state constitution's as well as local mining regulation's prohibitions against Chinese occupancy of mines.
 Deady was clearly sympathetic to the Chinese miners' predicament and skeptical of the white miners' argument.
 The mining regulations, as well as the Chinese mining exclusion in the state constitution, he opined, "seem to be in direct conflict with" the Burlingame Treaty between the United States and China.
 "Nominally," Deady wrote, "these acts discriminate against the alien generally, but in fact against the dreaded Chinaman only; because all aliens, including the Congo negro, except the Mongolian, are permitted to become naturalized, and therefore qualified to locate and occupy mining lands under them."
 Deady's decision, however, was in favor of the white miners, hewing carefully to the extant law and the arguments of the plaintiff and defendant.
-The General Mining Act of 1872, he noted, limited occupancy of mining land to citizens and aliens who had declared their intent to become citizens (which was prohibited to those Chinese who were not American-born).
+The General Mining Act of 1872, he noted, limited occupancy of mining land to citizens and aliens who had declared their intent to become citizens (which was prohibited to Chinese, other than American born Chinese).
 Furthermore, he noted, counsel for the Chinese defendants had not raised at trial the issue of rights according to the Burlingame Treaty.
-In the
+In the end, Deady decided that he was "constrained" to issue an injunction ordering the Chinese defendants to abandon their mines.
+31